hugetim/nbstata/README.md

 ### `nbstata` features

 - [x] Works with Stata 17 (only).
-- [x] Can display output from Stata code without an “echo” of multi-line commands
+- [x] Can display output from Stata code without an ‘echo’ of multi-line commands
 - [x] Autocompletion for variables, macros, matrices, and file paths.
 - [x] DataGrid widget with `browse`-like capabilities (e.g., interactive
   filtering).
-- [x] Variable and data properties (`describe` and `e`/`return list`) available in a “contextual help” side panel.
+- [x] Variable and data properties (`describe` and `e`/`return list`) available in a ‘contextual help’ side panel.
 - [x] Interactive help files available within notebook.
 - [x] `#delimit ;` interactive support (along with all types of comments).